 - Providing less than other e-commerce competitors will cause issues.
 Amazon is the new standard

-- You need a great team synergy to deliver such initiative.
+- You need a great team synergy to deliver such an initiative.